bridge-school/content/resources/git-rebase.md

 Using interactive mode when rebasing lets you see the commits that you're rebasing, and allows you to edit and squash commits.

 ## What is git squash?
-Git squash allows you to take several commits and merge them into a single commit.
+Git squash allows you to take several commits and combine them into a single commit.
 Say you've finished a feature - styling a nav bar - and your git history looks like this:
 ```
 3f0e9cdcda init commit
 9845111670 in progress